KusBoz/MatheQuiz/README.md

-MatheQuiz is a simple C# console app for beginner levels
+MatheQuiz is a simple console app for beginner level c# coders.